jmp8600e/udacity/README.md

 # Project: Catalog Project

-This project is wev based application created on using Flask Framework, Python as a backend programming language.
+This project is web based application created on using Flask Framework, Python as a backend programming language.
 This also uses a SQLAlchemy as ORM to interface with SQLLite3 database engine.

 The project has following requirements.
   - Shows users all Categories and Latest Items added